 Earnest also offers private personal loans through their partnership with Fiona, a loan comparison marketplace.
 If you’re short on some of these eligibility requirements for a private student loan, you may want to look into their personal loan options as well.

 Earnest SLR Disclosure - Actual rate and available repayment terms will vary based on your income.
-Fixed rates range from 2.99% APR to 8.24% APR (excludes 0.25% Auto Pay discount).
-Variable rates range from 1.99% APR to 8.24% APR (excludes 0.25% Auto Pay discount).
+Fixed rates range from 3.49% APR to 8.24% APR (excludes 0.25% Auto Pay discount).
+Variable rates range from 2.14% APR to 8.24% APR (excludes 0.25% Auto Pay discount).
 Earnest variable interest rate student loan refinance loans are based on a publicly available index, the 30-day Average Secured Overnight Financing Rate (SOFR) published by the Federal Reserve Bank of New York.
 The variable rate is based on the rate published on the 25th day, or the next business day, of the preceding calendar month, rounded to the nearest hundredth of a percent.
 The rate will not increase more than once per month.
 The maximum rate for your loan is 8.95% if your loan term is 10 years or less.
 For loan terms of more than 10 years to 15 years, the interest rate will never exceed 9.95%.
 For loan terms over 15 years, the interest rate will never exceed 11.95%.
 Please note, we are not able to offer variable rate loans in AK, IL, MN, NH, OH, TN, and TX.
 Our lowest rates are only available for our most credit qualified borrowers and contain our .25% auto pay discount from a checking or savings account.

 MPower Financing offers no-cosigner student loans and scholarships to study in the U.S. and abroad.
 You can borrow up to $50,000 at a fixed interest rate and get a 6-month repayment grace period after college.